punitkmryh/punitkmryh/README.md

 <p align="center">
   <br><img src="https://github.com/punitkmryh/punitkmryh/blob/master/avataaars%20copy.png" width="188px"><br><br>
   <samp> I'm a software developer from Bangalore, IND.
+I have a passion for learning and sharing my knowledge with others a public as possible.
 Love adnd contributing to open souce and Blogging, sharing my insights of learning.
 Some of the technologies I enjoy working with include NodeJS, ReactJS, MongoDB, other JS frameworks and designing minimalistic UI/UX samples and prototypes on Figma.
   </samp>
   <br>